GarageInc/telegram-bot-boilerplate/README.md

 ### 4. Open Your Bot

 1. Message your bot on Telegram
+2. Send `/start` command
-2. Click "🎮 Play Game" button
+3. **Play the clicker game**: Click "🎮 Play Game" button
+4. **Use comments feature**: Click "💬 Posts & Comments" button
-3. Start clicking! 🎉
+5. Start clicking and posting! 🎉

 ---